ShawnDriscoll/PyTravCalc/README.rst

 * **Windows 10**

-  This code has not been tested on Windows 11.
+  This code is being tested on Windows 11.

 * **Python 3.11**